dappforce/subsocial/README.md

 - [Runtime](https://github.com/dappforce/dappforce-subsocial-runtime) - Substrate module.
 The main blockchain logic of Subsocial is here.
 It can be used with other Substrate-based blockchains.
 - [Node](https://github.com/dappforce/dappforce-subsocial-node) - Substrate-based blockchain node.
 This repo assembles all Substrate modules required to launch Subsocial as a standalone blockchain.
 - [Off-chain storage](https://github.com/dappforce/dappforce-subsocial-offchain) - Saves text data of blogs, posts and comments to IPFS.
 Builds user feeds and notifications in Postgres.
 Supports full text search by indexing text data into ElasticSeach database.
 - [Web UI](https://github.com/dappforce/dappforce-subsocial-ui) - Mobile friendly web UI for Subsocial blockchain.
-Built with TypeScript, React, And Design components.
+Built with TypeScript, React, Polkadot API libs and Ant Design components.
 - [Docker](https://github.com/dappforce/dappforce-subsocial-starter) - Start all parts of Subsocial in Docker containers with a single script.
 This will deploy Subsocial blockchain, offchain storage and web UI.

 ## Demo